2/2/2021

 Analyst, Wolf Research

-Q1, exactly right.
+Exactly right.
 Thanks for the clarification.
-And then moving on to Electrical Americas.
-And I fully absorbed the comments about COVID and supply chain.
-But, you know, it did come in slightly below your plan for those reasons, I guess.
-But just a little bit of context in terms of what happens during the quarter in the Americas.
-And, you know, did we see channel destocking?
-And the sequential, you know, kind of Q by Q on the margin in that segment was a bit heavier than what we'd expected.
-So a little bit of context there would be helpful.
+And then moving on to Electrical Americas, and I fully absorbed the comments about COVID and supply chain.
+But it did come in slightly below your plan for those reasons, I guess.
+But just a little bit of context in terms of what happened during the quarter in the Americas.
+And did we see channel destocking?
+And the sequential, you know, kind of queue-by-queue on the margin in that segment was a bit heavier than what we'd expected, so a little bit of context there would be helpful.

 speaker